Amin52J/Download-Progress/README.md

 * **afterLoading**: Dispatches once after each url is completely loaded
 * **progress**: Dispatches when the progress value (the percentage) changes

+### NOTE

+For seeing the progress of gzip files you need to set a header for the file in the backend api called `x-decompressed-content-length` so that Download Progress can get the uncompressed file size and calculate the progress.

 #### Feel free to contribute, leave suggestion or issues.

 ## License